SagarDBhatt/ColumbiaUni-Learning-AI-Through-Visualization/Module_Notes/Module_2.md

 -   Higher gradient might overshoot and we cant reach the convergence point.

 - To get the optimal convergence there are a few techniques:
 -   [a] clipping the gradient : Put the threshold value, if the differentiation of the function overshoots and move above threshold then move to threshold value.

+[1.4] Discussed 4 methods to find the minimal:
+- Brute force method (extremely costly)
+- Gradient free
+- Nedler Mead
+- Gradient Decend